2020’s Top Online Brokers

 > Foreign markets: ADRs

-TradeStation, founded by brothers William and Rafael Cruz in Plantation, Florida, in 1982, is a brokerage best suited for sophisticated, cost-conscious, and active investors.
+TradeStation, founded by brothers William and Rafael Cruz in 1982, is a brokerage best suited for sophisticated, cost-conscious, and active investors.
 Motley Fool rates TradeStation highly for its low-cost pricing.

 The brokerage can be expensive for smaller investors.
 For those with accounts of less than $100,000, there is a monthly fee of $99.99.
 The brokerage is trying to broaden its client base and launched a cryptocurrency brokerage in 2019.